harrybarnard/stopwatch/README.md

 # Stopwatch
 A JavaScript stopwatch application.

-To view the poster load `<path to repo>/public/index.html` in your browser.
+To view the stopwatch load `<path to repo>/public/index.html` in your browser.

 ## Commands
 Install build dependencies: